Zhong-Lab-UCSD/HiCtool/tutorial/normalization-yaffe-tanay.md

 hic.load_data('HiC_data_object.hdf5')
 hic.save()
 ```
-where ```HiC_project_object.hdf5``` specifies the location to save the HiC object to and ```HiC_data_object.hdf5``` is the data object.
+where ``HiC_project_object.hdf5`` specifies the location to save the HiC object to and ``HiC_data_object.hdf5`` is the data object.

 ### 1.4.
 Filtering HiC fends

 At this step we filter out fragments that do not have at least one interaction before learning correction parameters.
-Fragment ends within a distance of 500 kb are filtered out in step 6.
+Fragment ends within a distance of 500 kb are filtered out in step 1.6.
 This will allow to normalize data without confounding technical biases with features associated to biological-relevant structures (Yaffe and Tanay).

-To filter out fends use the function ```hifive.filter_fends```:
+To filter out fends use the function ``hifive.filter_fends``:
 ```Python
 import hifive